SoWhitIs/surfs-up/README.md

 <p align="center">
   <img src="resources/apr_rain_summary.png"/>  <img src="resources/oct_rain_summary.png"/>

-Taking another dive into the data, focusing on the spring and fall months of April and October doubled down or confirmed that opening _"Surf's Up"_ will be a success, afroementioned.
+Taking another dive into the data, focusing on the spring and fall months of April and October doubled down or confirmed that opening _"Surf's Up"_ will be a success.
 Primarily, due to the favorable weather conditions.

 #### Author